Professors: Euel Elliott, L. Douglas Kiel, Richard Scotch

 Students who specialize in Public Management take 15 hours from: PA 6300 Quality and Productivity Improvement in Government, PA 6326 Decision Tools for Managers, PA 6328 Management Process and Analysis, POEC 6336 Bureaucracy and Public Policy, PA 7322 Negotiation Strategies for Effective Management, PA 6344 Local Government Management, or other appropriate courses approved by the MPA Director.

-Students who select the Local Government Management Track take 15 hours from: PA 6344 Local Government Management, PA 6345 Human Resources Management, PA 6321 Government Financial Management and Budgeting, PA 6342 Local Economic Development, or other appropriate courses approved by the MPA Director.
+Students who select the Local Government Management Track take 15 hours from: PA 6344 Local Government Management, PA 6345 Human Resources Management, PA 6342 Local Economic Development, SOC 6341 Urban Development and PA 6321 Government Financial Management and Budgeting.